VitoLin21/Rodent-Skull-Stripping/README.md

 # Model Overview

-This repository contains the code for RSS-Net for the task of rodent skull stripping
+This repository contains the RSS-Net framework for the task of rodent MRI skull stripping

 # Installing Dependencies